SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 ### The power of Extensibility

 But Composability is only the first step to a truly Agile web framework.
-In many ways the toughest challenging is adding new functionality to your components as your application evolves.
+In many ways the toughest challenge is adding new functionality to your components as your application evolves.

 This is where you need Extensibility - the ability to add new functionality without breaking existing tested code.